TeamRizu/outfox-wikijs/dev/actors/actortypes/notefield/NoteField-PlayerManipulation.md

 ---
 title: How a Player Manipulates its' NoteField
-weight: 1
+description:
+published: true
+date: 2023-05-19T23:59:33.926Z
+tags:
+editor: markdown
+dateCreated: 2023-05-16T06:15:34.296Z
 ---

-Some modifiers require the Player to perform some adjustments to the [NoteField](../).
+Some modifiers require the Player to perform some adjustments to the [NoteField](/en/dev/actors/actortypes/notefield/_index).
 This page documents what gets affected and how.

-{{<hint info>}}
-Note that this is useful knowledge if trying to replicate some modifiers on a Def.NoteField by itself or if you need something to follow what a Player does.
+> Note that this is useful knowledge if trying to replicate some modifiers on a Def.NoteField by itself or if you need something to follow what a Player does.
-{{</hint>}}
+{.is-info}

 Any part that relies in reverse/downscroll only takes effect when the **first column** is more than 50% towards downscroll.